H4niz/h4nizpwn/README.md

-# h4nizpwn
+# h4niz's Pwnable Tool
-This is a small python module that support to build exploit payload
+This is a small python module that support to build exploit payload.
+I code it for playing CTF purposes.